 The perfect blend

-Bursting with nutrients, full of flavor – there’s nothing like a colourful smoothie to brighten up your day.
-Tess Masters, aka The Blender Girl, shares her secrets.
+There’s nothing like a colourful smoothie to brighten your day.
+The Blender Girl, shares her secrets

 If there’s anyone who knows a good smoothie, it’s Tess Masters.
 The Australian cook and actor is best known as The Blender Girl, the mastermind behind the Blender Girl smoothies app and cookbooks.
 Now living and working in Los Angeles, Tess shares her vibrant blender-based recipes online, passionately spreading her philosophy that nutrient-rich food can be quick, easy and delicious.